-2.1 Correspondence has been recently received from the Minister of the Environment, dated 15th February, setting out initial proposals for taking forward local government reform.
-In his correspondence the Minister has requested that by the end of

-March 2012, councils should restore key aspects of the necessary implementation structures to support the operational delivery of the local government reform programme at the local level.
-These include:
+- 2.1 Correspondence has been recently received from the Minister of the Environment, dated 15 February, setting out initial proposals for taking forward local government reform.
+A copy of the letter received is attached at Appendix 1.
+In his correspondence the Minister has requested that by the end of March 2012, councils should restore key aspects of the necessary implementation structures to support the operational delivery of the local government reform programme at the local level.
+These include: - (i) 11 voluntary Transition Committees voluntary joint committees representing the 11 council groupings which will co-ordinate and oversee the reform programme; and

-- (i) 11 voluntary Transition Committees voluntary joint committees representing the 11 council groupings which will co-ordinate and oversee the reform programme; and - (ii) Transition Management Teams joint executive teams representing the council groupings and providing support and advice to voluntary Transition Committees
+(ii) Transition Management Teams - joint executive teams representing the council groupings and providing support and advice to voluntary Transition Committees